Open In Colab

 ax.plot(cpu,c/cpu**2,'--')

 The RATTLE approach is still better, but the difference is not so dramatic.
-This is because the iterations are more expensive than the spring force evaluation.
+This is because the constraint iterations are more expensive than the spring force evaluation.

 This is how we run the program.